lanterno/office-wall-clock/docs-site/getting-started/overview.md

 - Basic electronics knowledge helpful but not required
 - Never soldered before?
 Our guides teach you!
 - Comfortable with command line is useful
-- No programming required (firmware is ready)
+- No programming required (Rust firmware is ready to flash)

 ### Time Investment